-"Managed Use": A mode of travel that is actively managed and appropriate on a trailbased on its design and management.
+"Managed Use": A mode of travel that is actively managed and appropriate on a trail.

-"Multiple (shared) use": A trail that permits more than one type of use.Shared Use": These trails are designed primarily for one use and managed for otherbut allow additional uses, or provided they are designed for several usescompatible with the primary use.
+"Shared Use": These trails are designed primarily for one use but allow additional uses provided they are compatible with the primary use.

-"Parallel Feature Trail (PFT)": A side trail that leaves and returns to the main bikebicycle trail and includes a natural terrain feature that is uniquely challenging to ride.
+"Parallel Feature Trail (PFT)": A side trail that leaves and returns to the main bicycle trail and includes a natural terrain feature that is uniquely challenging to ride.